CloudTrail concepts - Amazon CloudTrail

 Additional charges apply for logging data events.
 For CloudTrail pricing, see Amazon CloudTrail Pricing.

 CloudTrail Insights events capture unusual API call rate or error rate activity in your Amazon account by analyzing CloudTrail management activity.
-If you have Insights events enabled, and CloudTrail detects unusual activity, Insights events are logged to a different folder or prefix in the destination S3 bucket for your trail.
-You can also see the type of insight and the incident time period when you view Insights events on the CloudTrail console.
 Insights events provide relevant information, such as the associated API, error code, incident time, and statistics, that help you understand and act on unusual activity.
-Unlike other types of events captured in a CloudTrail trail, Insights events are logged only when CloudTrail detects changes in your account's API usage or error rate logging that differ significantly from the account's typical usage patterns.
-Examples of activity that might generate Insights events include:
+Unlike other types of events captured in a CloudTrail trail or event data store, Insights events are logged only when CloudTrail detects changes in your account's API usage or error rate logging that differ significantly from the account's typical usage patterns.

 • Your account typically logs no more than 20 Amazon S3 deleteBucket API calls per minute, but your account starts to log an average of 100 deleteBucket API calls per minute.
 An Insights event is logged at the start of the unusual activity, and another Insights event is logged to mark the end of the unusual activity.